• Skip to primary navigation

 • Cut out shapes and place them on a greased or parchment paper-lined baking tray.

-• Re-roll the leftover dough and cut until there is none left.
+• Re-roll the leftover dough and cut until all the dough is used.

 • Bake for 20 to 25 minutes.